arvidn/libtorrent/docs/manual.rst

 *Gauges* measure the instantaneous state of some kind.
 This is used for metrics that are not counting events or flows, but states that can fluctuate.
-For example, the number of torrents that are currenly being downloaded.
+For example, the number of torrents that are currently being downloaded.

 It's important to know whether a value is a counter or a gauge in order to interpret it correctly.
 In order to query libtorrent for which counters and